 Share your location with Snapchat

 This option doesn’t rely on satellites and tracking technology, but it can be surprisingly accurate.
 Take a picture of the interior, exterior, name or whatever identifier you choose for your location, and send it.
 Get creative, send a clue, make it fun.
-I don’t know, it beats saying “the pub” doesn't it?
+I don’t know, it beats saying “the movie theater” doesn't it?

 These location sharing options are just another way to simplify your user experience.
 Once you get familiar with them, you'll see how convenient they can be.